aerospike/aerospike-client-python/doc/client.rst

     .. method:: get_key_digest(ns, set, key) -> bytearray

         Calculate the digest of a particular key.
-See: :ref:`aerospike_key_tuple`.
+See :ref:`aerospike_key_tuple`.

         :param str ns: the namespace in the aerospike cluster.
         :param str set: the set name.
         :param key: the primary key identifier of the record within the set.
         :type key: :py:class:`str` or :py:class:`int`

         :return: a RIPEMD-160 digest of the input tuple.

         :rtype: :class:`bytearray`

         .. code-block:: python